-We have an onsite full time Careers Support Advisor who offers guidance and advice to all of our students concerning matters such as college and sixth form applications, apprenticeship advice, university guidance, CV preparation and employment opportunities.
+We have an onsite full time Careers and Work Experience Coordinator who offers guidance and advice to all of our students concerning matters such as college and sixth form applications, apprenticeship advice, university guidance, CV preparation and employment opportunities.
 We have created a strong relationship with local Colleges, which allows us to promote all of the open events and taster days that are available to our students.
 We frequently invite external speakers and employers into our school from various institutes to help inspire our students to reach their full potential.
 We welcome any further links to external providers and employers so please get in touch.

 As part of our continued Careers support the school offers various events spread throughout the year, the programme of events we offer for both parents and students include:

 - Year 8 options evenings

 - Sixth Form open events

 - Hands on Workshops from Universities, Colleges and Businesses

 - Student Finance

 - American Institutions

 Every year we visit various education providers, these trips range from HE fairs to campus visits with subject tasters, allowing our students to start thinking about university options from as early as possible.